Explore how your team can use Hiver.

 4. HappyFox

-HappyFox‘s ticketing system can be used for streamlining internal queries and delivering prompt employee support.
-Teams such as IT, HR, and Finance can use HappyFox to auto-route queries to the right personnel, monitor trends in employee tickets, and ensure every query is responded to promptly.
+HappyFox is a help desk and customer support software, but it’s also a great tool for managing internal requests.
+Teams such as IT, HR, and Finance can use HappyFox for employee support and assistance.
+You can auto-route queries to the right personnel, monitor trends in employee tickets, and ensure every query is responded to promptly.
 The platform also helps teams create an internal knowledge base that employees can refer to for simple, straightforward queries.

-HappyFox's internal ticketing system to centralize internal processes
+HappyFox internal ticketing system to streamline employee support

 • Team: $69 per user per month